ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Integer (non-negative)

 This property represents the maximum Message size that an application can send.
 It is specified as the number of bytes.
+A value of 0 indicates that sending is not possible.

 #### Maximum Message Size on Receive {#conn-max-msg-recv}